PeterShinners/comp/design/type.md

 - **Template unification**: All strings support formatting through the `%` operator
 - **Total ordering**: Comparisons always succeed with deterministic results—no more "cannot compare X and Y" errors
 - **Semantic units**: Units provide meaning and safety for primitive values
-- **Closed type system**: Only three built-in types, everything else is structures.
+- **Closed type system**: Only three built-in types, everything else is structures
+- **Concrete types**: Values carry their own type information rather than relying on inference

 These principles create a type system that is both simple and powerful, avoiding the complexity and pitfalls of elaborate type hierarchies or sneaky automatic conversions.
+Comp uses concrete types where values intrinsically know what they are, rather than inferring types from context—see [Syntax and Style Guide](syntax.md) for details on how this affects the entire language.
 For information about how these types integrate with structure operations, see [Structures, Spreads, and Lazy Evaluation](structure.md).

 ## Boolean Type